 Puppies and dogs – being able to behave normally

-Owners and breeders should pay special attention to socialising puppies from a young age.
+Owners and breeders should pay special attention to dog and puppy socialision, and establish good puppy behaviour from a young age.
 Socialisation is one of the most important things you can do for a puppy.
 It’s all about letting them meet people and other animals, and letting them experience lots of everyday sights and sounds, especially in their first few weeks of life.
 Training is also important.
 Training, using kind and effective methods, is a great way of keeping your dog’s mind active and helps make sure you and your dog understand each other, especially when you are out together.

 What is socialisation?